Creating an Attic Truss

 How do I create an attic truss?

-An attic truss is a type of roof truss with an open space at its bottom center to accomodate a living space, with webbing above and on either side of this living space.
+An attic truss is a type of roof truss with an open space at its bottom center to accommodate a living space, with webbing above and on either side of this living space.

 In order to create an attic truss, certain conditions must be met in the plan: